dojo/docs/dojo/attr.rst

     <button dojoType="dijit.form.Button" id="buttonThree">Set events</button>
     <div id="testNodeTwo">Hi, try the events!
 Click me or hover me.</div>
+    <div id="consoleOne"></div>

 Setting styles
 --------------

 The following example will set the "style" attribute of the given dom node.
-It is recommended to use dojo.style if you want to do more complex style modifications.
+It is recommended to use `dojo.style <dojo/style>`_ if you want to do more complex style modifications.

 .. cv-compound::